masonmedia/vuepress-docs/docs/src/ui/components.md

 ## Javascript, JSON, LMS interactions

-TAM RTE Components all rely heavily on context-specific code to function: this includes JSON/data structures, javascript, LMS functions, css, and images.

-**Currently, if the base HTML of a component is copied and pasted from one project into another, or even from one page to another in the same project, it will not work.**
+Components all rely heavily on context-specific code to function: this includes JSON/data structures, javascript, LMS functions, css, and images.
+As such, **if the base HTML of a component is copied and pasted from one project into another, or even from one page to another in the same project, it will not work.**

 #### JSON